tylerflint/smartos-live/src/vm/man/vmadm.1m.md

         update: no
         default: false

+    disable_paging:

+        Disable the zone memory pager.
+By disabling the pager, you are effectively disabling the 'soft-limit' as imposed by the max_physical_memory configuration.
+In addition, zones will be allowed to burst past the max_physical_memory up to the 'max_swap' value.
+In general you should not disable paging unless you understand the implication to the hypervisor and the trade-offs entirely.

+        type: boolean
+        vmtype: OS,KVM
+        listable: yes
+        create: yes
+        update: yes (live update)
+        default: false

     disks:

         When creating a KVM VM or getting a KVM VM's JSON, you will use this